Permutations avoiding sets of patterns with long monotone subsequences: Further Experimental Results

+The presence of the $10x-1$ factor in the coefficient of $F'''(x)$ in the conjectured differential equation indicates the possibility (but not the certainty) of an exponential growth rate of $10$ for the counting sequence, although we know already from Theorem~\ref{largesti} that the growth rate is indeed $10$.

 Lastly, for $A_{6,1}$ we were only able to compute $71$ terms of the counting sequence before running out of memory.
 We were unable to conjecture a generating function, but differential approximation suggests that the growth rate is $16$.
-Although our confidence is not high, it appears the full asymptotic form of the counting sequence is
+Although our confidence is not high, we announce the following conjecture.